Road (Highways Safety) related deaths

 Unaddressed road safety concerns at the collision site, including speed limits and limited visibility for agricultural vehicles, persist due to unimplemented council recommendations.

-Cornwall Council has instructed its contractor to erect 'Farm Traffic' warning signs shortly.
-They also state their willingness to work with the landowner on potential relocation options for the acces
+Cornwall Council has instructed its contractor to erect 'Farm Traffic' warning signs and is willing to work with the landowner on potential relocation options for the access.
+Harpers Farm suggests that signs approaching the entrance would be appropriate.

 Emma Harper